 1) Quality score is determined by Relevancy, Landing Page, and Click-through Rate (CTR).

-2) Relevancy is determined by language used within the ad, and its language against the keywords used in the search query.
+2) Relevancy is determined by the language used in the ad.
+And its language against the keywords used in the search query.

-3) Landing page should have relevant, original content, quick load time, minimal pop-ups/unders, and transparency of site interaction between the server and users.
+3) The landing page should have relevant, original content, quick load time, minimal pop-ups or pop-under, and transparency of site interaction between the server and users.

 What determines Ad Ranking